Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 Two joint diseases, but two distinct mechanisms

-Dr. Coulin emphasizes the importance of not confusing them: a precise diagnosis is the condition for appropriate and effective treatment.
+Dr. Coulin emphasizes the importance of not confusing them: a diagnosis accurate is the condition for appropriate and effective treatment.

 What is osteoarthritis?